Home Aerospace And Defense Land-based Military Electro-optical and Infrared Systems Market Report by 2032

 Regional Analysis

-North America is the most significant shareholder in the global land-based military electro-optical and infrared systems market and is expected to grow at a CAGR of 2.54% during the forecast period.
+North America's land-based military electro-optical and infrared systems market share is expected to grow at a CAGR of 2.54% during the forecast period.
 Under its Abrams Upgrade Program, the US Army aims to field 2,101 SEPv3 tanks.
 In October 2017, the Army accepted the first of roughly 12 initial production variants of the M1A2 SEPv3 Abrams.
 General Dynamics was awarded a contract later in 2018 to convert 274 Abrams tanks to the SEPv3 variant.
 The Army is also considering testing SEPv4 enhancements, including new color cameras, onboard networks, slip rings, improved meteorological sensors, ammunition data linkages, laser warning receivers, and a far more potent, multifunctional 120mm tank round.
 At the US Army Cold Regions Test Center, the Integrated Visual Augmentation System (IVAS), an augmented reality device based on Microsoft's HoloLens, has undergone testing in icy conditions.
 The IVAS prototype heads-up display is a powerful combination of several unique features.
 By pressing a button, night vision and thermal scope settings are accessible.
 Through the Army's Man Transportable Robotic System Increment II (MTRS Inc II) program, the US Army is also purchasing Centaur UGVs from FLIR Systems.

 In addition, CADEX Inc. was given Canada a USD 2 million contract to deliver 300 monocular night vision systems.
 The new equipment will improve soldiers' night vision.
 A modular autonomous uncrewed ground vehicle called Mission Master was unveiled by Rheinmetall Canada (A-UGV).
 Various payloads, like as long-range electro-optical/infrared (EO/IR) sensors, surveillance radar, 360-degree full-ring cameras, laser rangefinders, and laser designators for spotting possible threats, are also capable of being carried by the autonomous ground vehicle.